shoes/shoes4/README.md

         $ cd shoes4
         $ gem install bundler && bundle install

   Note: If you got rvm, rbenv or something like that installed it might complain  that you should use jruby version xx.
 That's because we keep our .ruby-version files up to date.
 You should be able to run it with a JRuby version >= 1.7.0.
+Yes it even works with the brand new JRuby 9.0.0.0!
 We recommend up to date versions though.

 3. You're ready to go!